eiskalteschatten/developers-notebook-electron/README.md

 - [ ] Allow raw SQL queries for journal.
 Show the database schema in a sidebar.
 - [ ] Update category, client and project overview pages
 - [ ] Search for journal
+- [ ] Update dashboard with links to creating journal entries

 ### Future Ideos